MidnightJava/vocab-builder-ui/README.md

 ## Project Setup

-Install node.js, preferably at least the latest LTS version.
+### Install node.js, preferably at least the latest LTS version.
 The best way to manage your node.js/npm installatio is to use nvm, which you can fine here: https://github.com/nvm-sh/nvm

+### Install project dependencies
 ```sh
 npm install
 ```